Falagan/imager/README.md

   It is composed by a backend (no developed yet) and a frontend.
 The backend will be a nodejs app that uses express and mongoose and the frontend is an angular app with the new standalone components strategy and features like multilanguage, advance forms management, and material UI styled.

+  No Unit and integration test are included for the nature of the project.
+(It is a demo project).
+If I had to do it , I will choose to feature only integration test with Cypress.

 * ## 2.LIB STACK